Sep 26, 2017

 What kinds of projects would Oregon invest the proceeds in?

 The bill requires proceeds be spent to reduce greenhouse gas emissions while benefiting Oregon communities.
+These funds would be invested back in Oregon’s growing clean energy economy, creating jobs, saving people and businesses money, investing in modern transportation for all, attracting matching investment, and making our state's economy more competitive and sustainable.
 The proceeds will be used to accelerate Oregon’s transition to clean energy while expanding opportunities for and protecting low-income and rural communities, communities of color, and impacted workers.Some types of projects include:

 Making clean energy, like solar, more affordable